mknet/slides_cross_platform_rust/slides.md

 image: ./images/c-build.png
 ---

-# Um C zu unterstützen...
+# To support C...

-- bauen wir libs vor
+- we pre-build libraries
-- unterstützen wir 11 targets
+- we support 11 targets
-- binden wir die libs in die `build.rs` mit eigenem Tool `grab-n-spread` ein
+- we integrate the libs into `build.rs` with our own tool `grab-n-spread`
-- C-Integration an sich kein Problem
+- C integration itself is not a problem
-- Cross compiling sehr wohl
+- Cross compiling very much so
-  - Windows: .lib falsche Berechnung
+  - Windows: .lib wrong calculation
   - dockcross
   - osxcross

 ---

-## Mehr als crux mitbringt
+## More than crux provides

-- I18N (integriert im Kompilat)
+- I18N (integrated in the binary)
 - Labels
 - Logging